F&M Habitat for Humanity Trip

 Franklin & Marshall College's Office of College Advancement, the Ware Institute for Civic Engagement, and Habitat for Humanity team leader Tricia Vos ’94 invite F&M alumni and current students to participate in a week-long Habitat for Humanity immersive service project in Asheville, N.C., July 28 – Aug.
 4, 2018.
 Connect with fellow alumni and current students through service to others while helping build a home for a local family who has been selected and vetted by the local Habitat for Humanity affiliate.
 Tricia will serve as the group’s Habitat trip leader and will help coordinate logistics before and during the actual week.

-Read below for more details about the trip, including registration information.
+Read below for more details about the trip.
+Registration is now closed.

 Questions about the Habitat for Humanity experience?
 Contact Tricia Vos '94.